donkeyshaun/Auto-Spotify-playlist-via-Twitter-mentions/README.md

 # Auto generated Spotify playlist via Twitter mentions

 This is a basic script that allows you to add spotify tracks to your playlist based on twitter mentions.
 If the tweet contains a direct link to a track or the tracks Spotify URI it will add it to the playlist of choice.
 It will keep track of duplicates but other restraints can be implemented.
+You must follow the bot in order for it to work but that can be changed if preferred.

 # Videos to watch first
 You will need to understand these videos first and install the API's.
 You will also need to make an account at <a href ="https://developer.twitter.com/">Twitter for developers</a> and <a href ="https://developer.spotify.com/">Spotify for developers</a>.